Non-archimedean tame topology and stably dominated types

-The theorem reduces easily to the case $\ell = 0$ (for instance, take the projection of $X$ to $V$, and add $\xi_i$ describing the fibers, as in the first paragraph of \lemref{omin-finite}).
+The theorem reduces easily to the case $\ell = 0$ (for instance, take the projection of $X$ to $V$, and add $\tcb{\xi'_i}$ describing the fibers, as in the first paragraph of the proof of \thmref{omin-finite}).
 We assume $\ell=0$ from now on.

-We may assume $V$ is a projective variety\footnote{This uses in particular the existence of an equivariant projective completion for a finite group action on an algebraic variety.
-In fact if a finite group $H$ acts on an algebraic variety $V$ with projective completion $\bar{V}$, one can embed $V$ diagonally in $H \times V$ where $H$ acts on the left coordinate, and take the Zariski closure of the image in $H \times \bar{V}$.}.
-By adding the valuation of the characteristic function of $X$ to the functions $\xi_i$, we can assume that any homotopy respecting the functions $\xi_i$ must leave $X$ invariant.
-After replacing $V$ by an equidimensional projective variety of the same dimension containing $V$ and adding the valuation of the characteristic function of the lower dimensional components of $V$ to the functions $\xi$, one may also assume $V$ is equidimensional.
+\tcb{It is enough to prove the theorem when $X = V$.
+Indeed consider the functions $\xi'_i$ on $V$ obtained by extending the functions $\xi_i$ by $0$ on $V \m X$ together with the function given by the valuation of the characteristic function of $X$.
+The theorem for $X = V$ equipped with these functions implies the statement for $X$ and the original functions $\xi_i$.
+We now assume $X = V$.}

-Hence, we may assume $X = V$ is projective and equidimensional and we need to find a deformation retraction preserving certain functions $\xi_i$, and a finite algebraic group action $H$.
+\tcb{Let $G$ be a finite algebraic group acting on $V$.
+We may embed equivariantly $V$ in a projective, equidimensional variety $W$ with $G$-action of the same dimension.
+Indeed, let $\bar V$ be a projective completion of $V$.
+Embed $V$ diagonally in $V^G$, via $v \mapsto (gv)_{g \in G}$; this is equivariant with respect to the action of $G$ on $V^G$ via the regular action of $G$ on $G$.
+Taking the Zariski closure of the image in $\tcb{\bar{V}^G}$ and an equidimensional $\bar{V}'$ containing $\bar{V}$ with the same irreducible components of dimension $\dim V$, and then considering $\union_{h \in G} \bar{V}'$, we get $W$ as required.
+On $W$ we can consider the extensions by 0 of the functions $\xi_i$ together with the functions given by the valuation of the characteristic functions of the lower dimensional components of $V$.
+It is enough to prove the theorem for $W$ equipped with these functions to have it for $V$ with the functions $\xi_i$.
+Thus, we may assume from now on that $X= V$ is projective and equidimensional.}